portofportlandgis/open-data/README.md

 <hr>

+## Port Stormwater Data:

-## Stormwater Data (Manholes, Catch Basins, Outfalls, and Pipes)
+### Manholes, Catch Basins, Outfalls, Pipes, Vaults, Misc Features

 The Port’s open stormwater collection system dataset includes points and lines representing the following features: manholes, catch basins, outfalls, and pipes.
-Each of these features are available to download individually.
+Each of these features are available to download individually above.
 Please contact Port staff for more information about the stormwater data.

 <hr>